 forced to quietly reside.

-They don’t escape but they do elope
+Most don’t escape but some do elope,

-and like a cloud of enveloping smoke
+and like a cloud of enveloping smoke,

 they cover my beauty with a heavy, dark cloak.

 The dark alley – Photography by Kimera Jam